kwonchungli/kwonchungli.github.io/_pages/about.md

 Other aspects of life
 ======
 I used to play the piano, mostly the pieces of Beethoven and Chopin.
 My favoriate song to play is Chopin's Etude 25-11.
 I am also a huge fan of rock and metal musics.
-My favorite bands are Skid row (in late 80s-90s), Slipknot, Stryper (glad that they are still active!).
 These days, I often listen to Game OST when I study or relax.
+For the summer in Madison, I learned sailing on Mendota Lake, got my ratings for Light Zest and Tech.

 I am a huge fan of the game of Go, and play it online in my free time.
 I became interested in playing Go since I watched the super match between Lee Sedol and Alphago, just as much as that event interested me to pursue my Ph.D. in machine learning, especially for reinforcement learning.